freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-45-triangular-pentagonal-and-hexagonal/index.md

 ---
-title: Problem 45: Triangular, pentagonal, and hexagonal
+title: Triangular, pentagonal, and hexagonal
 ---
 ## Problem 45: Triangular, pentagonal, and hexagonal